My Awards and What I Do

 10. Being an Author for my book, which is called "AspergerWorld : My Fairy Jam Jar"

-My book is an educational tool, written from the rare personal and professional perspective, with an aim to create a swell of understanding of the hidden hardships and quirks of the Autistic Spectrum.
+My book is an educational tool, and a valuable resource for our autistic community; written from the rare personal and professional perspective, with an aim to create a swell of understanding of the hidden hardships and quirks of the Autistic Spectrum.
 My book, which has glowing reviews from Autism and Educational professionals, offers advice, guidance and inspiration to the Autistic community, and for those who wish to discover more about the depths of Autism.
 If you would like to read my awesome reviews, or learn more about my book, please click the link below.